Endogenous Resistance to Activation Steering in Language Models: Results

 While ESR emerges spontaneously in Llama-3.3-70B, we investigated whether it can be deliberately enhanced through prompting.
 We appended meta-prompts to our standard object-level prompts, instructing models to resist distraction (see Appendix~\ref{app:meta-prompting} for all variants tested).

-The results in \Cref{fig:meta-prompting} demonstrate that the meta-prompt ``If you notice yourself going off-topic, stop and force yourself to get back on track'' significantly enhances ESR across models.
-Multi-attempt response rates increase substantially, showing heightened self-monitoring: Llama-3.3-70B shows a \metaPromptingMultiIncrease{}$\times$ increase (from \metaPromptingMultiBefore\% to \metaPromptingMultiAfter\%), with effects scaling by model size.
-Conditional MSI remains similar across conditions, indicating that meta-prompting primarily increases the propensity to attempt self-correction rather than improving correction effectiveness.
+The results in \Cref{fig:meta-prompting} show that the meta-prompt ``If you notice yourself going off-topic, stop and force yourself to get back on track'' substantially raises the rate at which the model attempts self-correction.
+Llama-3.3-70B shows a \metaPromptingMultiIncrease{}$\times$ increase in multi-attempt rate (from \metaPromptingMultiBefore\% to \metaPromptingMultiAfter\%), with effects scaling by model size.
+Conditional improvement rate remains similar across conditions, indicating that meta-prompting primarily increases the propensity to attempt self-correction rather than improving correction effectiveness.

-These findings demonstrate that we can deliberately enhance ESR.
-The scaling pattern suggests that the underlying self-monitoring circuits must already be present for prompting to enhance them.
-This has practical implications: meta-prompting could serve as a lightweight intervention to increase robustness against unwanted steering, while the same techniques might be used to study or potentially suppress ESR when steering interventions are desirable.
+These results show that ESR can be deliberately enhanced through prompting, and that the size of the effect tracks model scale.
+We do not interpret this as evidence that prompting recruits a pre-existing monitoring circuit; the same pattern is consistent with prompting biasing the model toward a generative pattern (e.g., emitting restart phrases) that smaller models produce less readily for unrelated reasons.
+The practical implication is intervention-level: meta-prompting is a lightweight knob for increasing self-correction rates, and the same lever could in principle be used to suppress ESR where steering interventions are desirable.